Mohith26/intuit-quickbooks-bookkeeper/README.md

 (idempotent posting, one-command rollback, per-property P&L) and an accuracy eval on a 300-transaction labeled set.

-Built from spec `34-intuit-quickbooks-bookkeeper.md` (Intuit/QuickBooks
-Online API track).
-See `PLAN.md` for the full phase-by-phase task breakdown and the scope decision below, `RESULTS.md` for every measured number with its exact reproduce command, and `BULLETS.md` for the filled-in resume bullets.

 ## Scope decision (read this before anything else)

 This build environment has **no Intuit Developer account** and **no